 - Mosquito lotion is a must – you can get special stuff for kids and Incognito, an all natural deet-free one is great.
 We also tried the citronella rubber bands, which didn’t seem to work at all.
 Be sure to put your nets down at night if the hotel has them.

-- Probiotics, tummy bug remedies and sun cream are a must to keep nasties at bay – make sure you’ve got these top five family holiday health essentials in your travel kit.
+- Probiotics, tummy bug remedies and sun cream are a must to keep nasties at bay – make sure you’ve got these natural holiday health essentials in your first aid kit.

-Thailand family holidays: Flying long haul with a baby and a toddler
+Thailand with kids: Flying long haul with a baby and a toddler